mbertschler/guiapi/README.md

 to actions, a Stream also consists of a name and arguments.

 > [!WARNING]
-> While the other concepts of guiapi (Pages, Actions, Updates) have proven useful
+> While the other concepts of guiapi (Pages, Actions, Updates) have been proven useful
-> web applications since 2018, Streams are a new concept for server side updates and
+> in web applications since 2018, Streams are a new concept for server sent updates and
 > should be considered experimental.
 They might change significantly in the future.

 # API Documentation